sneko/backup-cleaner/README.md

 ## Frequently Asked Questions

+### How to customize the retention rule?

+The easiest way is to look at the CLI documentation with `npx backup-cleaner --help`.

+### What is daily/weekly/monthly/yearly periods?

+It keeps one backup per range, over N range in the past.

+_For example: `--dailyPeriod 7`, it will keep one backup per day, over 7 days in the past._

+It you set a range period to 0, it means this range won't be saved.

 ### Why is specifying patterns mandatory?

 Cleaning backups is at risk because you are maybe about deleting the last instance of a specific data.
 So we prefer to have an explicit whitelist so you are aware of what is on your bucket, instead of providing a default magic that could make a mess.

+### What rights to give to the S3 user?

+We advise you to allow the minimum.
+In our case only `ListObjects` and `PutObject` are needed.

+_Note: some S3 providers are not having granular scopes, and only allow `READ/READ+WRITE/WRITE`.
+In this case, you have to use `READ+WRITE`._

+### Does the library manage chunked backups?

+The library cannot manage for now the logic of a backup being splitted up into for example:

+- `db-backup.part1.tar.gz`
+- `db-backup.part2.tar.gz`

+If you set a group pattern to match them at once, it will consider the first of the day, so most of the time `part1` will be kept whereas `part2` will be cleaned.

+If it's an expected feature please open an issue.

+### Does the library manage dates in the name not being UNIX format?

+For now it only recognizes for example `backup-1726750074.tar.gz` as a valid date.
+It won't work for `backup-YYYY-MM-DD.tar.gz`.

+If it's an expected feature please open an issue.

 ## Contribute